Healing Part 6 – Understanding, Embracing, and Exercising Delegated Authority

 Healing Part 1 – The Inescapable Logic of Isaiah 53

 What does the Bible have to say about physical healing?
 Jesus healed many during his earthly ministry; as did the first apostles.
-I have personally witnessed people receive healings from God through prayer, including myself.
+I have personally witnessed people receive healing from God through prayer, including myself.
 I know evangelists who preach the gospel to huge crowds in other countries where the Holy Spirit often heals and sets people free as a testimony to the truth of their message.
 Why is it that some churches teach that physical healing is available in Christ; while others insist that, since the completion of the New Testament scriptures, the gifts of the Spirit, including healing, are no longer active?
 Is God still healing people today, or has he backed off from the way he began the church age?
 In this series I will examine whether or not Jesus purchased healing for his people through his death and resurrection, whether healing is for today, why we don’t see more current examples of this gift in operation, and the difference between true faith and what I call “magical thinking”.

-The Inescapable Logic of Four Important Hebrew Words
+Four Important Hebrew Words

 Let us begin by looking at two verses from that chapter.
 But first, let’s be honest in admitting we all bring to the Bible a few or maybe a lot of preconceptions and biases.
 This is also true for those who translate the scriptures from the original languages.
-Those translators who do not believe that physical healing is for today will likely reflect that belief in the words they choose to convey the meaning of the Hebrew.
+Those translators who do not believe that physical healing is for today will likely reflect that belief in the words they choose to convey the meaning of the Hebrew and Greek words.
 Regrettably, that has been especially true of this chapter in which some key words usually are not translated according to their most natural meaning.
 Below I quote from the New English Translation because it is very literal and seems to have less translators’ bias than some other versions.
 I put the Hebrew words inside parentheses.

 But he lifted (nasa) up our illnesses (choli), he carried (sabal) our pain (makob); even though we thought he was being punished, attacked by God, and afflicted for something he had done.
 5 He was wounded because of our rebellious deeds, crushed because of our sins; he endured punishment that made us well; because of his wounds we have been healed.
 Isaiah 53:4-5 (NET1)